castorini/anserini/docs/experiments-covid.md

 The scores of the post-processed runs match those reported by NIST.
 We see that that NIST post-processing improves scores slightly.

-Below, we report the effectiveness of all the runs that were prepared _for_ round 3 using the cumulative qrels file (containing qrels from round 1, 2 and 3) mapped to the Round 3 (May 19) release of CORD-19.
+Below, we report the effectiveness of the runs using the cumulative qrels file from round 3.
 This qrels file, provided by NIST as [`qrels_covid_d3_j0.5-3.txt`](https://ir.nist.gov/covidSubmit/data/qrels-covid_d3_j0.5-3.txt), is stored in our repo as [`qrels.covid-round3-cumulative.txt`](../src/main/resources/topics-and-qrels/qrels.covid-round3-cumulative.txt).

 |    | index     | field(s)                 | nDCG@10 | J@10 | R@1k |